teddstax/watsonx-langflow-agent/README.md

 - A calculator
 - Capability to fetch information from the internet

-Let's run some questions.
+Let's run some queries.
 For instance:

 - What's the shipping status of order 1001?
 - What was ordered with 1003?